 As mommas, we stretch ourselves to pour out into our homes and our children.
 We stay up late.
 We schedule time with the doctors.
-We talk with the teachers about IEP plans.
-We taxi the kids from one activity to the next.
+Oh, yes we talk with the teachers about IEP plans.
+Let’s not forget about being a taxi to transport the kids from one activity to the next.
 We do it all.
 Sometimes ignoring our spouses and even ourselves in our effort to be a “good mom.”

 Somewhere along the way, we started believing doing anything for ourselves took away from being a loving, attentive mother.
-You can be present for your children and still need time alone.
+As a mom, You can be present for your children and still need time alone.
 You can be a loving mom and choose not to allow your kid to play a sport this season.
-You can be attentive while choosing to want a career.
+Yes, it is possible for you to be attentive while choosing to want a career.

 Stop beating yourself up for enjoying the quiet, for wanting to spend time alone with your spouse, or getting excited for your kids to go to bed.
 A part of being a healthy mom starts with being a healthy woman.
 If we are going to pour out continuously, then we also must be intentional in being poured in to.
 So take care of your mind, your body, and your spirit, when you do you can be a better mother.